 It surprised me how much South Africa is spending on medical aid and medical costs.
 The typical medical cost for the middle-class South African is 14.7% of their income.
 This is because of rising medical aid costs and it shows that the middle class is prioritizing their health.

 The average medical aid spend for the South African poor is 0.1%.
 Translated, that means they have no medical aid and is dependent on a sub-standard public health system.
 It also explains why the government is planning to implement a state medical aid.
 How effective this will be, remains to be seen.

-For us medical costs account for 8.6% of our household budget.
+For us, medical costs account for 8.6% of our household budget.
 We only have hospital plans, which are significantly cheaper than medical aid plans that include savings.
-This allows us to firstly claim the medical aid costs and secondly the additional medical expenditure back from SARS.
+This allows us to first claim the medical aid costs and secondly the additional medical expenditure back from SARS.
 This is not possible if you have day-to-day benefits in your medical aid plan.